IBM/ansible-lifecycle-driver/docs/install_with_helm.md

 kafka host value must be set as follows, in values.yaml file of the helm package, depending on the CP4NA versions:

-* For pre CP4NA v2.3, it must be iaf-system-kafka-bootstrap
+* For pre CP4NA v2.3, the kafka host must be iaf-system-kafka-bootstrap

-* For CP4NA v2.3+, it must be cp4na-o-events-kafka-bootstrap
+* For CP4NA v2.3/v2.3+, the kafka host must be cp4na-o-events-kafka-bootstrap

 By default, the driver will attempt to connect to Kafka with the address `alm-kafka:9092`.
 For [All In One](https://github.com/accanto-systems/lm-allinone) it should be set to `foundation-kafka:9092`: